ahmadazim/scRNA_MLclass/README.md

-# Implementing a machine learning approach to scRNA-seq classification
+# ML approach for classifying cell types based solely on organelle gene expression
+Little is known on how cell differentiation dynamics are impacted by other biological systems, such as organelle development.
+The plant provides an interesting context to study this impact given its diverse array of cell and plastid types.
+Plastids are organelles that are unique to plant cells, synthesizing and storing critical chemical compounds and pigments.
+All plastids develop from undifferentiated proplastids in meristematic tissue; however, it is unknown how plastid development progresses relative to cell development, namely the extent to which plastid state is coupled with cell state.
+This coupling was explored via single-cell RNA sequencing of the root of *Arabidopsis thaliana*.

 A machine learning model was developed to classify cell types based solely on plastid gene expression profiles.
+The high accuracy of this model (**>96%**) suggests that plastid state is in fact coupled with cell state.
+Largely, we offer a novel computational pipeline to study cell organelles at the single-cell level which opens the door for a wide variety of applications beyond plants.

 This work is part of a larger research study: Using Single-cell RNA Sequencing Data to Study Plastid Differentiation Dynamics with Nucleus-Encoded Gene Expression in *Arabidopsis thaliana*.